tufts-ml-courses/comp137-dnn-20f-assignments/README.md

 # Comp137 Deep Neural Networks @ Tufts

-## Reading materials

-The first part of this course will be based on [``Deep Learning'' by Goodfellow et al.](https://www.deeplearningbook.org/).
-The book is easy to read.
-We do not have time to cover all materials in this book.
-We will cover the following content from this book.

-* Chapter 4.1 through 4.3: a basis for numerical optimization.

-* Chapter 5: a good review of machine learning basics.

-* Chapter 6:  feedforward neural networks and backpropagation

-* Chapter 7.1, 7.4, 7.8, and 7.12: ingredients of regularizing deep models

-* Chapter 8.1 through 8.5: optimization methods for training deep models

-* Chapter 9.1 - 9.3: convolutional neural networks

-* Chapter 10.1, 10.2.1, 10.2.2, 10.5, 10.7, and 10.10: recurrent neural networks

 ## Assignment Policies

 * **Collaboration**: Discussions are highly encouraged, but all work need to be completed by individuals or teams independently.
 You can communicate your ideas verbally or by handwritten notes, but you *cannot* share your code or report with each other.
 If you need to use codes from online resources, you need to download corresponding packages or files and import the functions or classes you want to use.
 You need to clearly acknowledge the usage of these resources.